Can I eat bananas with gallstones? Overview

 Have a Healthy Weight

-Being overweight disrupts the hormone balance, especially in women, and therefore the possibility of gallstones increases.
+Being overweight disrupts the hormone balance, especially in women; therefore, the possibility of gallstones increases.

-Fat in the waist area makes gallstones problems worse.
+Fat in the waist area makes gallstone problems worse.

 Banana is a very diet-friendly food.

-Many studies are highlighting the connection between obesity and a higher risk for gallstone formation.
+Many studies highlight the connection between obesity and a higher risk for gallstone formation.

 Banana is a very weight-loss-friendly fruit, with only 89 calories per 100 grams, low-fat and high-fiber content.